mt-support/tribe-ext-limit-week-view-time-range/readme.txt

 * Version - This and future versions of the extension require ECP 7.1.0.
 It is no longer compatible with the legacy admin design.
 * Fix - Make sure the settings are visible and work with the new TEC admin interface.
 [TECEXT-339]
+* Tweak - Add a direct link on the Plugins page pointing to the plugin settings.

 = 2.0.0 2021-03-01 =